kyma-project/telemetry-manager/docs/user/02-logs.md

 ### Step 2: Filter Your Input

 By default, input is collected from all namespaces, except the system namespaces `kube-system`, `istio-system`, `kyma-system`, which are excluded by default.

-To filter your application logs by namespace or container, use an input spec to restrict or specify which resources resources you want to include.
+To filter your application logs by namespace or container, use an input spec to restrict or specify which resources you want to include.
 For example, you can define the namespaces to include in the input collection, exclude namespaces from the input collection, or choose that only system namespaces are included.
 Learn more about the available [parameters and attributes](resources/02-logpipeline.md).

 The following example collects input from all namespaces excluding `kyma-system` and only from the `istio-proxy` containers: